mehdi-fathi/eloquent-filter/README.md

 }
 ```

-every query params are going to detect in `WhereRelationLikeCondition` for the first time after that check by default detection eloquent filter.
+- Every query params are going to detect in `WhereRelationLikeCondition` for the first time after that check by default detection eloquent filter.

 Make method `EloquentFilterCustomDetection` in the above example and return array conditions class.